rahulyadav7000/Diamond-Price-Prediction/README.md

-# MACHINE LEARNING End-TO-End PROJECT
+# MACHINE LEARNING END-TO-END PROJECT

 ## DIAMOND PRICE PREDICTION

-#This repository contains an end-to-end machine learning project, deployed using AWS services.
+This repository contains an end-to-end machine learning project, deployed using AWS services.
 The project utilizes various Python libraries and tools to create, train, and deploy a machine learning model for predictive analysis.

 ## Overview
-#The primary goal of this project is to build a robust machine learning model and make it accessible through a web interface.
+The primary goal of this project is to build a robust machine learning model and make it accessible through a web interface.
 The following libraries and frameworks are used in this project:

 * Pandas: For data manipulation and analysis.
 * NumPy: For numerical computations.